In this article, we’re reviewing all iPhones in order from oldest to newest.

 iPhone 5s and 5c

-2013 have seen the arrival of two new iPhones: the 5s and 5c.
+2013 has seen the arrival of two new iPhones: the 5s and 5c.
 While the 5s was marketed to the high-end market, the 5c was basically a reskinned iPhone 5, meant to be slightly more affordable and featured a less premium construction with a polycarbonate plastic shell and a thicker body.
 It was offered in several different color options.

 The 5s truly represented the seventh generation of iPhone devices.
 It maintained almost the same external design as its predecessor and received a new white/gold color scheme.

-This phone’s internals were vastly upgraded in comparison to the previous model, now offering a 64-bit 1.3 GHz dual-core Apple Cyclone CPU and a PowerVR G6430 GPU with 4 cluster@450MHz.
+This phone’s internals was vastly upgraded in comparison to the previous model, now offering a 64-bit 1.3 GHz dual-core Apple Cyclone CPU and a PowerVR G6430 GPU with 4 cluster@450MHz.
 It was the first 64-bit processor to be used in a smartphone.

 It offered 1GB of RAM and 3 storage variants: 16, 32, and 64 GB.
-The iPhone 5s’s camera was capable of recording FullHD video (1080p) and featured an 8 megapixel Sony sensor.
+The iPhone 5s’s camera was capable of recording FullHD video (1080p) and featured an 8-megapixel Sony sensor.
 It introduced the capability of recording slow-motion video and had a 2 tone dual-led flash for improved color balance.